 Legal Source indexes over 870 journals and 300 law reviews.
 Includes Index to Legal Periodicals (ILP).

-Legal Resource Index (LRI) on Westlaw contains abstracts from journals throughout the World.
+Legal Resource Index (LRI) on Westlaw contains abstracts from journals throughout the world.
 Coverage begins with 1980.
+[Currently accessible as of Jan.
+2021, however we have been told that this publication will soon be removed from Westlaw.]

-Current Index to Legal Periodicals (CILP) on Westlaw contains indexed articles from more than 300 legal publications.
+Current Index to Legal Periodicals (CILP) on HeinOnline contains indexed articles from more than 300 legal publications.
 Coverage includes the most recent 8 weeks.
-Available 4-6 weeks before ILP and LRI.
+Available 4-6 weeks before ILP. c

 Step 2.
 Search for legal articles using full-text resources.